-Osmolality is a test that measures the concentration of all chemical particles found in the fluid part of blood.
+Osmolality blood test is a test that measures the concentration of all chemical particles found in the fluid part of blood.

 How the Test is Performed